 I'm choosing to remember today to choose the better thing that Mary choose, and that was worship.
 I'm choosing today to sit at the feet of my Lord and worship.

-I'm choosing today to serve with a heart of love and thanks for the family the Lord has gifted me with.
+I'm choosing today to serve with a heart of love and thanks for the family the Lord has gifted to me.

 I'm choosing today to ease my husband's burden in any way I can and to love and cherish my time with him.

 I'm choosing today to love my children well.
 That they know they have a mother who loves them not perfectly as our Lord does, but who does love them unconditionally and enjoys being with them always just because they are mine.

 I'm choosing today to laugh and love and play with my grandbabies and not miss one smile or laugh or hug or one delightful expression.